-Track the big five as you become immersed in the diverse wildlife and unique cultures of Southern Africa.
+Track the big five as you become immersed in the diverse wildlife, landscapes and unique cultures of Southern Africa.
 Enjoy and experience the all inclusive deluxe accommodation, service, hospitality and ethnic cuisine.

 |Click here for additional info for this safari||Click here for additional info for this safari||Click here for additional info for this safari|

-Images In Africa Safaris, licensed, registered & bonded in the State of Florida (Lic # ST38899) offer exclusive wildlife, and or wildlife and landscape combination photo Safaris at Private game Reserves in South Africa, Namibia, Botswana, Tanzania & Kenya that not only gives you a taste of Africa but also provides the photographic opportunities of a lifetime.
+Images In Africa Safaris, licensed, registered & bonded in the State of Florida (Lic # ST38899) offer exclusive wildlife and landscape photography workshops on a safari at Private game Reserves in South Africa, Namibia, Botswana, Tanzania & Kenya that not only gives you a taste of Africa but also provides the photographic opportunities of a lifetime.

 1 PHOTOGRAPHER PER ROW in a standard game drive vehicle is our Mantra, (see disclaimer) and with our safaris being in private game reserves, not only do we go off-road to find the wildlife, the vehicle density is strictly controlled, so you will not experience the 50 vehicles / Minivans at a sighting, as is commonplace in many National Parks in South Africa, Tanzania and Kenya.

 From the vehicle, or on foot during guide and tracker led bushwalks, guests will photograph and experience Lion, Leopard, Elephant, Rhino, Buffalo, Hippo, Cheetah and other species of wildlife at world renowned Private Game preserves in South Africa, Namibia, Botswana, Tanzania or Kenya.